versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 ### Git

 VersionPress takes a strategic dependency on [Git](http://git-scm.com/) which provides [many benefits](../feature-focus/git) but also requires this tool to be installed on the server and accessible from PHP.
-Make sure that `proc_open()` is enabled on the server and that the Git installation is in the PATH.
-(Since version 1.0-rc2, you can also explicitly tell VersionPress where to find the binary, see [Configuration](./configuration).)
+Make sure that `proc_open()` is enabled on the server and that the Git installation is in the PATH (if it's not, you can tell VersionPress where to find the binary via [Configuration](./configuration)).

+Git **1.9** and newer are supported.
+Do not attempt to make VersionPress run with older releases (1.7 and 1.8 are still quite popular), there are known issues with them.

 ### PHP 5.3

 WordPress can run on an old and [long unsupported](http://php.net/eol.php) PHP 5.2.
 We also started with this version but eventually dropped it so that we could use the newer language features and some 3<sup>rd</sup> party libraries that are 5.3+ only.
+We recommend using one of the [actively supported](http://php.net/supported-versions.php) PHP versions.

+Note: VersionPress is currently not being tested on HHVM.

-### The db.php "hook"
+### The db.php drop-in

-VersionPress currently uses the `wp-content/db.php` file to hook into some WordPress actions for the lack of better extensibility points (see [issue #29710](https://core.trac.wordpress.org/ticket/29710)).
-This means that VersionPress will conflict with other plugins that want to use this single extensibility point – thankfully there are not that many of them.
+VersionPress currently uses the `wp-content/db.php` file to hook into some WordPress actions for the lack of better extensibility points (see [WP issue #29710](https://core.trac.wordpress.org/ticket/29710) and [this suggestion](https://wordpress.org/ideas/topic/multiple-dbphp-files-for-plugins)).
+This means that VersionPress will conflict with other plugins that want to use db.php which are usually some debug or caching plugins.

+There is no easy way around this.
+We hope that WordPress will provide suitable hooks for us – you can go vote on the aforementioned ticket if this issue is important to you.

 ### Path customizations